-In this article, we’ll explore the key differences between fuses and circuit breakers and share eight important reasons why circuit breakers are the superior choice.
+In this article, we’ll explore the key differences between circuit breakers and fuses and share eight important reasons why circuit breakers are the superior choice.

 A fuse box channels incoming electrical current and distributes it through individual fuses.
 When a circuit experiences excess current, the fuse’s internal metal element melts, stopping the electrical flow and preventing potential fire hazards.